 The hammer exercise technique is simple and straightforward.
 It looks like this:

 Step 2.
-Take a breath and straining the muscles of the working arm, raise the projectile until the biceps is fully contracted (just above the 90 ° angle).
-At the top point of the trajectory, we make a small delay for one or two and on exhalation, slower than raised, we lower the dumbbell in a controlled manner to its original position.
+Take a breath and straining the muscles of the working arm, lift the projectile object until the bicep is fully contracted (just above the 90 ° angle at the elbow).
+At the top point of the trajectory, we make a small delay for one or two seconds and with exhalation, lower the dumbbell back down but slower than raised.
+We lower the dumbbell in a controlled manner to its original position.

 The delay is a prerequisite, it is in this position that the brachialis muscles contract as much as possible.
-There is no pause – he does not have time to get involved in the work.
+There is no pause, as it does not have time to get involved in the work.

-Note: it is better to take a dumbbell not in the middle, but closer to the upper edge, so it will be easier to lift it.
+Note: It is better to take a dumbbell not in the middle, but closer to the upper edge next to the weight plate, so it will be easier to lift it.
 The weight of the dumbbell (ideally) should be 15-20 percent higher than that used in standing biceps curls.

-Conclusion: a hammer with dumbbells while standing is a simple exercise even for a beginner, but without a delay at the top lifting point, the return from it will be low.
+Conclusion: A hammer curl with dumbbells while standing is a simple exercise even for a beginner, but without a delay at the top lifting point, the return from it will be low.

 There is probably not a single exercise in the gym that cannot be done wrong.
 You can screw up, (or rather, reduce the recoil to zero) in such bends.
 Doing the hammer exercise correctly is not difficult, you just need to follow 4 rules: